 Make a conscious decision about the values you want to live by.

-Ask yourself what other values you need to add (in the case of Tony, intelligence wasn’t there), what values you need to eliminate (Tony found out that by constantly focusing on being free, he was missing out on the freedom he already had, so he dropped it from the list and felt immediately more free).
+Ask yourself what other values you need to add (in the case of Tony, intelligence wasn’t there), and what values you need to eliminate (Tony found out that by constantly focusing on being free, he was missing out on the freedom he already had, so he dropped it from the list and felt immediately freer).

 Ask which benefit you get from which values and which cons you get (for example for Tony having passion at the top meant he was burning out)